cliu212/cliu212.github.io/_pages/about.md

 News
 ======
+* 2024/01: Our paper on quadratic models for understanding neural network catapult dynamics was accepted by ICLR 2024!  [\[Preprint\]](https://arxiv.org/pdf/2205.11787.pdf)
 * 2023/09: One paper was accepted by NeurIPS 2023!
 Arxiv version: [*arXiv:2306.02601*](https://arxiv.org/abs/2306.02601)
 * 2023/06: New paper showing that spikes in SGD training loss are catapult dynamics, with Libin Zhu, Adityanarayanan Radhakrishnan, Misha Belkin.
 See [*arXiv:2306.04815*](https://arxiv.org/abs/2306.04815)
 * 2023/06: New paper on the large learning rate and fast convergence of SGD for wide neural networks, with Dmitriy Drusvyatskiy, Misha Belkin, Damek Davis and Yi-An Ma.
 See [*arXiv:2306.02601*](https://arxiv.org/abs/2306.02601)